 • Shift your mindset.
 A simple change in your attitude can help you maintain healthy eating habits and manage your weight.
 Instead of saying, “I can’t have that,” say, “I choose not to have that.”
 Making healthy decisions while standing in your power can help to prevent disappointment and resentment.
 Enjoy your selections by savoring each bite before taking another.

 • Choose calories wisely.
 Indulgent drinks like eggnog and alcohol contain many calories that taste good going down, but they won’t satisfy your hunger.
 Instead, opt for low-calorie beverages such as water, black coffee, tea, unsweetened iced tea and diet sodas.
+You may purchase a 2 lb bag whole bean colombian coffee for you and your guests during the holidays.
 By saving calories on drinks, you can afford to eat foods you enjoy without paying as great a price.

 • Enjoy everything — in moderation.
 Any treat can fit into a healthy lifestyle — even eggnog!
 Just choose a small glass and pour a 4 oz. sample.
 When you find the cookie tray, choose one or two cookies instead of filling a plate.
 As you take a sip or a bite, be mindful of how you feel.
 Are you delighted?
 Sometimes a sample is all you need to satisfy a craving.

 • Include exercise on the menu.
 The best recipe for optimal health at any age includes staying physically active, even in the cold winter months.
 Some safe indoor options for seniors include resistance bands and dumbbell workouts, chair yoga or Pilates, water aerobics, and walking.
 If you walk outside, choose a well-lit area clear of snow and ice.
 Whichever activities you choose, make sure you wear appropriate apparel and footwear.